Sonic's (SONC) CEO Cliff Hudson on Q3 2017 Results - Earnings Call Transcript

 Thank you, Denise, and thank all of you for joining us today.
 For the quarter, we reported flat adjusted earnings per share of $0.43 on a 1.2% decline in system same-store sales lapping a positive 2% comp in the third quarter of last year.

-Same store sales consisted of positive product mix of approximately 2.7% and that was more than offset by the negative traffic in the quarter margins at the company owned drive-ins increased by 40 basis points, primarily driven by a recent refranchising effort involving the sales to the lower margin drive-ins.
+Same store sales consisted of positive product mix of approximately 2.7% and that was more than offset by the negative traffic in the quarter.
+Margins at the company owned drive-ins increased by 40 basis points, primarily driven by a recent refranchising effort involving the sale of some lower margin drive-ins.

 We continue to make progress on accelerating new drive-in development as well.
 Our current area development pipeline is 5% higher versus this time last year and our system remains on track to open 65 to 75 new units this year.
 And then finally, the last point you see on this page, we continue to return cash to our shareholders repurchasing $30 million of stock during the quarter or almost 2.4% of the shares outstanding and through the third quarter we have purchased throughout the year, including the third quarter we purchased about 9.9% of the shares of the company outstanding.